 Accordingly, they needed an office environment that would allow their staff to thrive and certainly be a big improvement on where they started out.
 Their previous offices had long since been outgrown and very little had been invested in the interior which meant that the staff were all looking forward to a fresh, vibrant and inspirational new office.

 Ratho Park Edinburgh was chosen as the new location, primarily for its close proximity to Edinburgh Airport and its excellent links to the global market as well as offering the team easy access and very little change to their daily commute in time or distance.

 As ever, budgets were being watched very carefully and the initial design requests had to be tempered with the reality.
-Our design team worked closely with our Quantity Surveyors and were able to make the very best use of the available pot of money.
+Our design team worked closely with our Quantity Surveyors and were able to make the very best use of the available funds.

-As is often the case, once we were ‘on project’ the senior management team realised that for a small amount of overspend, a much-improved interior could be created and authorised additional work.
+As is often the case, once we were ‘on project’ the senior management team realised that for a small amount of overspend, a much-improved interior could be created and authorised the additional work.

 The result is a remarkable one and reflects the vibrancy that is Scotland Food & Drink, on the one hand inspirational and top quality but with a serious side that shows that you get more for your money when you use your head and your heart!